jupyter/nbgrader/README.md

     pip install nbgrader

+Or, if you use [Anaconda](https://www.continuum.io/downloads):

+    conda install -c jhamrick nbgrader

 For detailed instructions on installing nbgrader and the nbgrader extensions for Jupyter notebook, please see [Installation](https://nbgrader.readthedocs.org/en/latest/user_guide/installation.html) section in the User Guide.